netkicorp/php-partner-api-client/README.md

-# Netki Wallet Name Resolver
+# Netki PHP Partner Library

 This is the Netki Partner library written in PHP.
 It allows you to use the Netki Partner API to CRUD all of your partner data: